amirmasp/amirCounter/README.md

 count upward, start from 0, in a limited time (Assume for 1 Second)?

 ## Answer
-The `main.exe` is aprogram that counts approximately 600 million times in a 2nd thread!
+The `main.exe` is a program (TM) that counts approximately 600 million times in a 2nd thread!
 (1st thread is the Main thread):

 "TM main counts 600000000 times in 1.0003 second!"